The Recognition of the most basic

 from the upper voice range down to the bottom range.
 It may sometimes

-move so quickly that you can only realise afterwards that you heard it
+move so quickly that you can only realise afterwards that you "heard" it

 8. The Rise /ˏm / is the only basic tone that begins low.
 It moves up to the middle of the speaker’s vocal range.
 It’s neutral in terms of liveliness but usually positively suggests continuation whether of its sentence or of the conversation.
 English-speakers may use successive Rises for fairly slow careful counting: eg ˏone, ˏtwo, ˏthree and so on.

-9. The Slump / ˎm / shares with the Fall its bottom-pitch-range ending and its semantic character of finality but without the liveliness of the Fall.
+9. The Slump / ˎm / shares with the Fall its bottom-pitch-range ending and its semantic character of finality but without the greater liveliness of the Fall.
 It begins in the middle of the speaker’s voice range.
 It tends to be too lifeless-sounding

 high pitch prevents any uninterested, dull or gloomy effect.